 So here are some thoughts from some of those who recently rode from Vietnam's Hanoi to Thailand's Chiang Rai with me.

-Thanks for comming along folks, and I look forward to seeing you all again, hopefully soon.
+Thanks for coming along folks, and I look forward to seeing you all again, hopefully soon.

 "The Tri-nations tour exceeded my expectations in all areas.
 The scenery was spectacular, like something out of a movie.
 As we moved from country to country through some very remote villages the locals and children all gave us a wave with a smile on their faces.
 I feel I have seen the country, not just the tourist hotspots".